 You will need access to a laptop or computer for this course to complete your writing activities and class assignments.
-If you do not have a personal device, laptops will be available during class for your use; however, these cannot be taken home.
+Laptops may be available during class for your use on a limited basis; however, these cannot be taken home.
 If you need a personal device to use outside of class, you can request to borrow a Chromebook from the SPC Library.
 For more information, see: https://library.southplainscollege.edu/c.php?g=1021659&p=7400614